Welcome to the Proofcast Documentation

 Overview

 Proofcast TEE-VM is a RISC-V runtime environment inside a Trusted Execution Environment (TEE).
 It enables builders to write Rust code allowing the execution of guest programs inside a RISC-V VM to provide proof of execution.
-The necessary I/O primitives are provided to facilitate communication with the VM, enabling the execution of arbitrary code within our TEE and generating proof of its execution as expected.
+The necessary I/O primitives are provided to facilitate communication with the VM, with access to a public API.

-Proofcast TEE-VM represents a step forward in cross-chain communication by targeting fast and ready-to-use TEE devices, enabling builders to write coprocessors for production use today while preserving low gas impact for on-chain validation.
-By initially supporting StrongBox TEE, Proofcast TEE-VM provides an accessible and efficient solution for developers and organizations requiring robust, secure cross-chain interoperability.
+Proofcast TEE-VM targets fast and ready-to-use TEE devices, enabling builders to write coprocessors for production use today while preserving low gas impact for on-chain validation.
+By initially working with AWS Nitro, Proofcast TEE-VM will support all the relevant ready-to-use TEE devices in the future (Strongbox, SGX).

 Components